stuartellis/sve-personal-website/content/articles/task-runner.md

 > If your organization has private artifact or package repositories, consider distributing Task through these.
 This ensures that your preferred versions of Task are available.

-If possible, consider using tools that enable you to specify the version of Task that you use.
-These tools enable you to specify different versions for different projects, as well as having a global installation.
+If possible, use tools that enable you to specify the version of Task that you use.
 For developer systems, you can use any tool that supports [npm](#installing-task-with-npm) packages.
 If you use a tool version manager like [mise](#installing-task-with-mise) then it can also manage Task.
-You can also set up Task for CI jobs with the same methods, or with the official [GitHub Action](https://github.com/go-task/setup-task).
+You can set up Task in CI jobs with the same methods.

-Task can be installed on all of the popular operating systems through [packages](#installing-task-with-operating-system-packages).
-These only provide a single global installation of Task.
-You can [use Homebrew to install Task](#installing-task-with-homebrew) on macOS and Linux, but this provides a single copy of Task and means that you cannot specify the exact version of Task that is installed.
+Task can be installed on all of the popular operating systems through [packages](#installing-task-with-operating-system-packages) or [Homebrew](#installing-task-with-homebrew) on macOS and Linux.
+These options only provide a single global installation of Task and mean that you cannot specify the exact version of Task.

 If none of these methods are suitable, you can get Task with an [installation script](#installing-task-with-a-script).